mpv-player/mpv/DOCS/man/options.rst

     not for the ``vo`` backend.
 See ``current-clipboard-backend`` property for more details.

-``--file-dialog-providers=<providers>``
-    Set of enabled file dialog providers.
-The default is ``native,portal,kdialog,zenity``.
-The list is unordered, meaning the priority is implementation-defined.
+``--file-dialog-providers=<providers1,providers2,...[,]>``
+    Specify a priority list of the file dialog porviders to be used.
+    You can also pass ``help`` to get a complete list of compiled in porviders.
     Removing a provider from the list will disable it, clearing the list will disable file dialog support entirely.

-On Windows and macOS, only the ``native`` provider is used.
-On other platforms, dialog providers will be probed until one is found.
+    The following file dialog providers are implemented:

+    ``win32``
+        Native Windows dialog.

+    ``mac``
+        Native macOS dialog.

+    ``portal``
+        Desktop FileChooser portal through D-Bus.

+    ``kdialog``
+        KDialog run as subprocess.

+    ``zenity``
+        Zenity run as subprocess.

+    This is an object settings list option.
+See `List Options`_ for details.